 This annual award to a student graduating with a PhD in epidemiology was established in 1997 to honor the excellent leadership provided by the late Saxon Graham, PhD, professor emeritus and chair of the Department of Social and Preventive Medicine from 1981 to 1991 (now named Epidemiology and Environmental Health).

-Eligible students are those who have defended their dissertation by Aug.
-30 of the previous year.
+Eligible students are those who have defended their dissertation by February 1 of the year of the award.
 To be eligible, students must gather epidemiologic data fairly extensively during their career (primary data collection), either for dissertation or other epidemiologic purpose.
 Nominations come from the student’s major professor, committee member or other departmental faculty.
 The award is for excellence as a doctoral student; the topic of dissertation should include epidemiology and the prevention of disease, and is not limited to cancer.

 SPHHP/EEH Masters Student Scholarship Program